 As I fidgeted in a church pew that Christmas morning of 1978, squished between siblings, feeling hot and itchy in white tights sticking to my skinny little thighs, I’ll confess, I wasn’t exactly thinking about baby Jesus.

 Merlin, “The Electronic Wizard.”
 Gen-Xers remember?

-Merlin was loaded with magical sounds, lighted buttons, and six ingenious mind memory games: Tic Tac Toe, Echo, Blackjack 13, Magic Square, Mindbender, and Music Machine.
+Merlin was loaded with magical sounds, lighted buttons, and six mind memory games: Tic Tac Toe, Echo, Blackjack 13, Magic Square, Mindbender, and Music Machine.

 Boys and girls loved it because it was fun and addicting.

 Parents loved it because it enhanced logic and group theory skills without the kids even realizing it.
 (Those same kids didn’t realize their super moms regularly snuck pureed cauliflower into their mac ‘n’ cheese, either).